 We proceed to confirm the topological data of the Calabi-Yau in the $\zeta\gg0$-phase by computing the central charge of the D6-brane associated to the structure sheaf.
 For this purpose, we consider the following matrix factorisation

 where $\eta_i,\overline{\eta}_i$ are Clifford matrices satisfying $\{\eta_i,\overline{\eta}_j\}=\delta_{ij}$ with all other anticommutators zero.
 It is easy to see that this is $G$-invariant\footnote{In particular, this brane is invariant with respect to that $\mathbb{Z}_3$-symmetry.
-It would be interesting to compare D-brane categories of Calabi-Yaus and their free quotients by some discrete group.} and has $R$-charge $1$.
+It would be interesting to compare D-brane categories of Calabi-Yaus and their free quotients by some discrete group: the discrete symmetry forbids certain GLSM matrix factorisations that would exist for GLSMs without the $\mathbb{Z}_3$.} and has $R$-charge $1$.
 As explained in detail in \cite{Herbst:2008jq}, $M$ can be characterised in terms of ``Wilson line branes": $M=\oplus\mathcal{W}(q_1,q_2,q_3)_{r}$ labelled by weights $q_i$, $r$ of irreducible representations of $G$ and $U(1)_V$, respectively.
 Combining this with the maps encoded in the matrix factorisation, the GLSM B-brane is characterised by a (twisted) complex of Wilson line branes.
 The object related to (\ref{ox}) that corresponds to the structure sheaf is

 The associated brane factor is

 We evaluate the hemisphere partition function in the $\zeta\gg0$-phase and express the result in terms of the Frobenius basis $\varpi^{(LV)}_i(\varphi)$ of mirror periods.
 The overall normalisation is not fixed, however it was demonstrated in \cite{Hori:2013ika} that the overall factor should include a scaling $|\mathcal{W}|$, where $\mathcal{W}$ is the Weyl group.
 Taking into account the $\mathbb{Z}_3$-factor in $G$, this suggests to set $C=i\frac{(2\pi)^6}{3}$.
 Then we get